rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Troubleshooting.md

     **Cause 2: Power Input Failure**

-    * Check the power source (mains voltage, computer, etc.) for operation
+    * Check the power source (mains voltage, computer, etc.) for operation.
-    * Attempt plugging in other devices that are known working, see if they get power
+    * Attempt plugging in other devices that are known working, see if they get power.
-    * Contact your facilities department is a power issue is found
+    * Contact your facilities department is a power issue is found.
-    * Contact your IT department is a power isuse related to a computer is found
+    * Contact your IT department is a power issue related to a computer is found.

     **Cause 3: Cable Damage**